 |Responsiveness||slider||0 – 100||Controls how quickly the camera responds to your head and eye movements.|

-High responsiveness means that the camera reacts very quickly to your eye or head movements.
+High responsiveness means that the camera reacts very quickly to your eye movements.

 DO’s and DON’Ts